BeulahLand24/Generative-Root-Growth/README.md

 Contributions are welcome.
 If you have any suggestions or improvements for the project, feel free to open an issue or submit a pull request.

 ## Future Features
-- A share button
+- A share feature
-- Organize the style
+- Organize CSS styling further
 - Possibly include more parameters
+- Fix bug that lets users draw behind the sidebar
+- Expand upon color feature